UK L Plate Rules 2026: Size, Position and When to Remove

 The rule is absolute.
 There is no learning-without-L-plates exception, even on a quiet rural road in the middle of nowhere.
 Driving without L plates while on a provisional licence is an offence and can attract a fine and 3 to 6 penalty points on your provisional licence record.
 The points carry over when your full licence is issued.

 When a full-licence driver is driving the same car (without the learner at the wheel), L plates must either be removed or covered.
 Permanent magnetic plates can be lifted off temporarily.
 Stick-on plates can be covered with an L cover designed for the purpose.
+Our private practice guide covers the supervisor rules that go alongside the plates.

-#Legal size and positioning
+Legal size and positioning

 The Highway Code and Department for Transport rules specify: